LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 ![Jenkins Zip_File](Images/Jenkins_Confirmation_of_Zip_File.png)

-## Step #5:  Download URL Shortner Application from the Jenkins Server to local destop to be uploaded to the Production Server.
+## Step #5:  Download URL Shortner Application from the Jenkins Server to local desktop to be uploaded to the Production Server.

-The applicaiotn can be uploaded from GitHub, however, downloading the applicaiotn from the Jenkins server will
+****The application can be uploaded from GitHub, however, downloading the applicaiotn from the Jenkins server will****
-1. Ensure the applications being deployed is the same as the applicated that was tested
+1. Ensure the application being deployed is the same as the application that was tested
-2. If there are any issues with the deployment, there are test results from Jenkins that can be refrenced
+2. If there are any issues with the deployment, there are test results from Jenkins that can be referenced

-   Powershell command to secure copy files from a remote Ubuntu server to local Windows Server via SSH tunnel using a local Windows Powershell
+**Powershell command to secure copy files from a remote Ubuntu server to local Windows Server via SSH tunnel using a local Windows Powershell**

 -   $scp ubuntu@insert_ip_address_here:insert_absolute_directory_path_here/insert_file_name_here_including_extention .